 You don’t usually call a man “lucky” after he wipes out on a snowmobile, breaks bones, and has to be medevaced to the nearest trauma center.
 You do, however, when you realize just how close he came to severing his spinal cord.
 Dr. Michael G. Kaiser from The Spine Hospital at The Neurological Institute of New York was this man’s surgeon and here is the story of how his spinal cord was saved.

-At the time of the accident, the man–for anonymity, we’ll call him George–was a fit and healthy 65 year old at the beginning of an enjoyable retirement filled with travel and outdoor adventure.
+At the time of the accident, the man was a fit and healthy 65-year-old at the beginning of an enjoyable retirement filled with travel and outdoor adventure.

 On such an adventure, he flipped his snowmobile and in a split second his life nearly changed forever.
 At the emergency room, imaging tests showed that he had broken his sternum (the bone in the center of his chest), a bone in his neck and three bones in his mid back, including a burst fracture in the middle of his spine.